Sitecore/developer-portal/data/markdown/partials/learn/faq/xm-cloud-recommended-practices/development.md

 ## Code references
-In addition to the official starter template, there are a couple of other public repos available to use as development reference.
+In addition to the official starter template, there are a couple of other public repos available to use as a development reference.

 **Official starter foundation**